Reaganz-Wat/airbnb-clone-project/README.md

 - A Booking belongs to one User and one Property (Many-to-One relationships)
 - A Review belongs to one User and one Property (Many-to-One relationships)
 - A Payment belongs to one Booking (One-to-One relationship)

+## Feature Breakdown

+**User Management**: This feature handles user registration, authentication, and profile management.
+It ensures secure access to the platform and allows users to maintain their personal information, preferences, and booking history effectively.

+**Property Management**: Enables hosts to create, update, and manage their property listings with comprehensive details.
+This feature includes property information, photos, amenities, pricing, and availability management, providing hosts with complete control over their listings.

+**Booking System**: Facilitates the reservation process between guests and hosts through a seamless interface.
+It manages booking requests, confirmations, check-in/check-out dates, and status updates, ensuring smooth coordination between all parties involved.

+**Payment Processing**: Handles secure financial transactions between guests and hosts using integrated payment gateways.
+This feature processes payments, manages refunds, and maintains detailed transaction records while ensuring compliance with financial security standards.

+**Review System**: Allows guests to leave reviews and ratings for properties after their stay, building trust within the platform.
+This feature enables authentic feedback sharing and helps future guests make informed decisions based on previous experiences.

+**Search and Filtering**: Enables users to discover properties based on location, dates, price range, and specific amenities.
+This feature includes advanced filtering options and sorting capabilities to help users find accommodations that match their exact requirements.